phdru/sqlconvert/docs/index.rst

 Welcome to sqlconvert's documentation!
 =====================================

-This is sqlconvert, a library to implement SQL converters.
+sqlconvert is a library to implement SQL converters.
 It uses `sqlparse
 <https://github.com/andialbrecht/sqlparse>`_ to parse SQL and `SQLObject
-<http://sqlobject.org/>`_ to escape SQL strings and handle connections.
+<http://sqlobject.org/>`_ to escape SQL strings and handle connections to
+DB backends.

 The library is in the early stage of development and currently cannot do much.

 The first goal is to implement `mysql2sql <mysql2sql.html>`_, a script intended primarily to convert mysqldump (especially with extended INSERT syntax) to standard SQL to load at least to PostgreSQL or SQLite.

 Contents: